harpreetsinghsandhu021/notionize/README.md

 ## Screenshots

-Here are some screenshots of Neuron in action:
+Here are some screenshots of Notionize in action:

 ![Screenshot 1](./public/screenshots/s1.png)